OWIN-JS/OWIN-JS/nodekit.md

 ## 1. Overview

-This document contains additional keys used by nodeAppKit reference application.
+This document contains additional keys used by the nodekit.io reference application.

 ## 2\.
 Key usage guidelines